 How Integrated Video works

 When a camera is installed in a vehicle, Integrated Video connects the camera footage with Reveal.
-When a harsh driving event occurs, it’s classified by our AI software and you’ll receive an alert.
+Our AI software classifies unsafe driving behaviour and harsh driving events, and sends a notification to watch a video.
 Watch the video to decide what to do next.

 - The camera is installed in the vehicle